kentwdev/VERMOS/README.md

-# vermos: Simplifying Web Development
+# VERMOS: Simplifying Web Development

 This is a JavaScript based platform for developing and running both interactive WebSocket-based applications and REST APIs.  vermos can run as either a monolithic back-end or as a set of MicroServices.